Kickoff Minus 5 Hours

 After the band marches back from the Coliseum victorious, they perform the Trojan battle cry, “Conquest” in front of Tommy Trojan.

-From there, the TMB marches the half-block to the front of the book store.
+From there, the TMB marches the half-block to the front of the Heritage Hall.
 From the steps, Dr. Bartner conducts a few more numbers.
-Afterwards, each group breaks up for notes.
+Afterwards, each section meets for notes.
 Then and only then can you visit with your student.